 Learn More

-Every year, CTE celebrates the achievements of our excellent faculty and graduate student instructors at Duquesne University.
-These events allow us an opportunity to formally celebrate and honor the achievements of our faculty and graduate student award recipients (listed below for the most recent academix year) as well as the amazing support of our peer leaders on campus and the hard work of those who have completed their Certificate of University Teaching.
+Every year, CTE celebrates the achievements of excellent faculty and graduate student instructors at Duquesne University.
+These events allow you an opportunity to formally celebrate with us and honor the achievements of faculty and graduate student award recipients (listed below for the most recent academic year) as well as the amazing support of peer leaders on campus and the hard work of those who have completed their Certificate of University Teaching.

 Learn More